JPShag/Block-All/README.md

 # DisplayOptions
-Allows you to extend/change themes at the click of a button.
+Allows you to extend your display and change themes at the click of a button.
 Meant for Windows 7.